 • Coils of flex or flex on reels shall not be permitted.

-• Where the clients own equipment is used, this must comply with all regulations and is subject to testing and spot checks.
+• Where the client’s own equipment is used, this must comply with all regulations and is subject to testing and spot checks which could incur additional charges.

 • The use of uninsulated catenary / pole low voltage systems is prohibited.